sarbjeetkumar/AI-Project/README.md

 Launch Eclipse and set the workspace as the root folder that was extracted from the GitHub project.
 Select the folder using the Eclipse popup window browse button.
 Create a new project File tab --> New --> Project --> Java Project and name it **AI-Project**.
 This is the name of the folder containing the project, Eclipse will pull in the files into the created project.
 Run the project by selecting the Run tab --> Run.

 * **Command Line**
 Launch the command Line and navigate to the src folder inside the project folder.
-Root folder --> Reflection --> src.
+Root folder --> AI-Project --> src.
 Once inside the src folder run the command **javac ie/gmit/sw/*.java** to compile all the java classes.
 Then run the application with the command **java ie.gmit.sw.GameRunner**.

 ## Built With